RCIC-UCI-Public/website-rcic/docs/source/help/faq.rst

 What are allocations for DFS?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Users have access to the private and group-shared areas on BeeGFS.
+Users have access to the private and group-shared areas on DFS.

+:private:
+  :red:`Private areas are in /pub/$USER and are for user only, not shared with anyone.`

+:group-shared:
-UCI Faculty members can have low-cost recharge allocation(s) to fulfill their needs.
+   UCI Faculty members can have low-cost recharge allocation(s) and have
+   areas to fulfill their needs where they can add group members to the access.

-Please see :ref:`allocations`
+Please see :ref:`allocations` for details.

 How do I purchase more DFS space?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~